 This course will expose students to classic and contemporary linguistic research on the interplay between language, gesture, and the body.
 Students will engage with a range of cognitive, evolutionary, and interactional perspectives on language and gesture, as well as interactional and sociolinguistic approaches to the study of language and the body.
 Students will synthesize the findings of published scholarship in order to produce original analytic observations from video recordings of natural language data.
 Students will also build a corpus of natural language data and use that data to produce an original research paper on a topic of their choosing.

-The Proliferation of the Booker Prize
+Going Global: The Booker Prize

 First awarded in 1969, the Booker Prize is one of the world’s most prestigious and influential literary prizes.
 For decades, only writers who were citizens of the United Kingdom, the British Commonwealth, South Africa, or the Republic of Ireland were eligible to win the Booker.
 In 2005 the Man Group launched a second prize, the International Booker Prize to emphasize “one writer’s overall contribution to fiction on the world stage.”
 This prize was awarded every other year for a decade, but in 2016 the Booker Prize administrators partnered with the Independent Foreign Fiction Prize to revise the prize as an annual prize for fiction in translation.
 Alongside this development the Man Booker expanded the eligibility for the regular Booker Prize to any English-language novel in 2014, thus opening the door for American authors.
 This seminar addresses the expansion of the Man Booker Prize to include American authors and the decision to award a separate International Man Booker Prize.
 Specifically, it frames the discussion in terms of the sometimes vexed category of global literature, the globalization of the publishing industry, and the issues concerning translation, culture, and language.